Face Difficulty With Zeal.

 ADFS Choules arrived in Western Australia in December 2011, and was commissioned as HMAS Choules on 13 December 2011.
 The ship is named after the late Chief Petty Officer Claude Choules.

 Choules is designed to operate using helicopters and landing craft to get landing forces and equipment ashore.
 Choules has a large flight deck aft which can accommodate two large helicopters and a docking well in the stern capable of operating a LCM-8 or two LCVP landing craft.
 She has had a great amount of experience working with Blackhawks, MRH-90 and Seahawks, so much so that on 10 April 2014 Choules’s Ship’s Aviation Officer (SAVO) clocked up 1,000 deck landings in one twelve month period.

 The military lift includes the capacity to load and transport up to 32 Abrams tanks, or 150 light trucks.
-They can carry a normal load of 356 troops, or overloaded with 700.
+HMAS Choules can carry a normal load of 356 troops, or overloaded with 700.
 Depending on the situation Choules can operate either close in shore or over the horizon using helicopters and landing craft, to get men and equipment ashore.